 In the NAMS core region, no distinct precipitation trends have been seen over the last half of the 20th century (Anderson et al., 2010; Arriaga-Ramirez and Cavazos, 2010), due to countervailing trends in increasing intensity and decreasing frequency of events, as well as the decreasing length of the monsoon season itself (Englehart and Douglas, 2006).
 However, monsoonal stream flow in western Mexico has been decreasing, possibly as a result of changing precipitation characteristics or antecedent hydrological conditions rather than overall precipitation amounts (Gochis et al., 2007).
-There has also been a systematic delay in monsoon onset, peak and termination (Grantz et al., 2007) as well as an increase in extreme precipitation events associated with land-falling hurricanes (Cavazos et al., 2008).
-Finally, positive trends in NAMS precipitation amounts have been detected in the northern fringes of the core area, that is, Arizona and western New Mexico (Anderson et al., 2010), consistent with northward NAMS expansion during relatively warm periods in the Holocene (Petersen, 1994; Mock and Brunelle-Daines, 1999; Harrison et al., 2003; Poore et al., 2005; Metcalfe et al., 2010).
+There has also been a systematic delay in monsoon onset, peak, and termination (Grantz et al., 2007) as well as an increase in extreme precipitation amounts have been detected in the northern fringes of the core area, i.e. Arizona and western New Mexico (Anderson et al., 2010), consistent with northward NAMS expansion during relatively warm periods in the Holocene (Petersen, 1994; Mock and Brunelle-Daines, 1999; Harrison et al., 2003; Poore et al., 2005; Metcalfe et al., 2010).

-Over the coming century, CMIP5 simulations generally project a precipitation reduction in the core zone of the monsoon (Figures AI.27 and Figure 14.6), but this signal is not particularly consistent across models, even under the RCP8.5 scenario (Cook and Seager, 2013).
+Over the coming century, CMIP5 simulations generally project a precipitation reduction in the core zone of the monsoon (Annex I and Figure 14.6), but this signal is not particularly consistent across models, even under the RCP8.5 scenario (Cook and Seager, 2013).
 Thus confidence in projections of monsoon precipitation changes is currently low.
 CMIP5 models have no consensus on future changes of monsoon timing (Figure 14.6).
 Temperature increases are consistently projected in all models (Annex I).
 This will likely increase the frequency of extreme summer temperatures (Diffenbaugh and Ashfaq, 2010; Anderson, 2011; Duffy and Tebaldi, 2012), together with projected increase in consecutive dry days (Figure 14.6).